 Utility Allowance Revisions [24 CFR 965.507]

-The PHA must review at least annually the basis on which utility allowances have been established and must revise the allowances if necessary, in order to adhere to the standards for establishing utility allowances that are contained in 24 CFR 965.505.
+The Housing Authority of Danville must review at least annually the basis on which utility allowances have been established and must revise the allowances if necessary in order to adhere to the standards for establishing utility allowances that are contained in 24 CFR 965.505.
+The review must include all changes in circumstances (including completion of modernization and/or other energy conservation measures implemented by the Housing Authority of Danville) indicating probability of a significant change in reasonable requirements and changes in utility rates [24 CFR 965.507(a)].

-The PHA may revise its allowances for resident-purchased utilities between annual reviews if there is a rate change, and is required to do so if such change, by itself or together with prior rate changes not adjusted for, results in a change of 10 percent or more from the rate on which the allowance was based.
+The Housing Authority of Danville must revise its allowances for resident-purchased utilities if there is a rate change, and is required to do so if such change, by itself or together with prior rate changes not adjusted for, results in a change of 10 percent or more from the rate on which the allowance was based.

 Adjustments to resident payments as a result of such changes must be retroactive to the first day of the month following the month in which the last rate change taken into account became effective.
+Such rate changes are not subject to the 60-day notice [24 CFR 965.507(b)].

-16-I.E. REASONABLE ACCOMMODATION [24 CFR 965.508]
+16-I.E. REASONABLE ACCOMMODATION AND INDIVIDUAL RELIEF [24 CFR 965.508]

-On request from a family that includes a disabled or elderly person, the PHA must approve a utility allowance that is higher than the applicable amount for the dwelling unit if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family [PH Occ GB, p.
+On request from a family, Housing Authority of Danville must approve a utility allowance that is higher than the applicable amount for the dwelling unit if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family with a disability [24 CFR 8 and 100, PH Occ GB, p.
 172].

-Likewise, residents with disabilities may not be charged for the use of certain resident-supplied appliances if there is a verified need for special equipment because of the disability [PH Occ GB, p.
+Likewise, residents with disabilities may not be charged for the use of certain resident-supplied appliances if there is a verified need for special equipment because of the disability [24 CFR 8 and 100, PH Occ GB, p.
 172].

 See Chapter 2 for policies regarding the request and approval of reasonable accommodations.

+Further, the Housing Authority of Danville may grant requests for relief from charges in excess of the utility allowance on reasonable grounds, such as special needs of the elderly, ill, or residents with disabilities, or special factors not within control of the resident, as the Housing Authority of Danville deems appropriate.
+The family must request the higher allowance and provide the Housing Authority of Danville with information about the additional allowance required.

+Housing Authority of Danville should develop criteria for granting individual relief and to notify residents about the availability of individual relief, and also to notify participants about the availability of individual relief programs (sometimes referred to as “Medical Baseline discounts”) offered by the local utility company [Utility Allowance GB, p.
+19, 24 CFR 965.508].

 16-II.B.
-FLAT RENTS [24 CFR 960.253(b) and Notice PIH 2017-23]
+FLAT RENTS [24 CFR 960.253(b) and Notice PIH 2022-33]

-The 2015 Appropriations Act permits PHAs to request an exception flat rent that is lower than either 80 percent of the FMR or SAFMR/unadjusted rent if the PHA can demonstrate that these FMRs do not reflect the market value of a particular property or unit.
+The 2015 Appropriations Act permits PHAs to apply for an exception flat rent that is lower than either 80 percent of the FMR or SAFMR/unadjusted rent if the Housing Authority of Danville can demonstrate, through the submission of a market analysis, that these FMRs do not reflect the market value of a particular property or unit and HUD agrees with the Housing Authority of Danville’s analysis.
+The market analysis must be submitted using form HUD-5880, “Flat Rent Market Analysis Summary.”